Repatriated Soviet Emigres Return to United States

 ″Some have already received apartments, some have not,″ he said. ″It depends on the condition of that particular city.″

-In November, Faina and David Gonta, their mother and two teen-age sons returned to Jersey City, N.J., decided to return to the United States after six days in Moscow.
-Mrs. Gonta had said they realized immediately they had made a ″serious mistake″ because they had become ″too Americanized.″
+In November, Faina and David Gonta, their mother and two teen-age sons returned to Jersey City, N.J.
+They decided to return to this country after six days in Moscow.
+Mrs. Gonta had said they realized immediately they had made a ″serious mistake″ because they had become ″too Americanized.′ ′

 All of the double emigres, who held American passports, apparently encountered no difficulties from the Soviet authorities when they decided to come back, or else the U.S. Embassy in Moscow would known about it, a spokesman for the embassy said.